 What to Do When You Experience Floaters

-Since the condition may be a warning signal of an underlying eye disease, you should not waste any time and schedule a physical examination with an ophthalmologist as soon it appears.
+Since the condition may be a warning signal of underlying eye disease, you should not waste any time and schedule a physical examination with an ophthalmologist as soon it appears.
 They will do some tests to determine what happened and will then prescribe a certain treatment if such is necessary.
-You will have to follow their instructions very carefully and come back for more evaluations on an as needed basis.
+You will have to follow their instructions very carefully and come back for more evaluations on an as-needed basis.